 Fix indexing issues with bulk post editing

 When bulk editing posts in the posts list edit screen, FacetWP’s automatic indexer is triggered.
-Normally this is a good thing, but because bulk editing happens at a very high frequency, this can lead to 502 errors, caused by the server not being able to handle all necessary processing.
+Normally this is a good thing.
+However, because bulk editing happens at a very high frequency, this can lead to 502 errors, caused by the server not being able to handle all necessary processing.
 This issue can specifically happen in multi-lingual setups with WPML or Polylang and FacetWP’s Multilingual add-on installed.

-To prevent these issues, add the following code to your (child) theme’s functions.php.
+To automate this, add the following code to your (child) theme’s functions.php.
 The code prevents the indexer from running during the bulk editing process.
+After the bulk edit has finished, the code schedules a one-time WP-Cron event that starts a full re-index:

 How to use custom PHP code?